Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 4. Passionfruit mousse cups with toasted coconut

-According to WeddingWire, you don’t need to take the beach theme literally with sugar seashells on every dessert.
+WeddingWire points out that you don’t need to take the beach theme literally with sugar seashells on every dessert.
 Versatile options like citrus slices, tropical flowers, or simple buttercream designs elevate your sweets without overcomplicating things.
 For more cake-specific inspiration, see our roundup of beach themed wedding cakes.

 How Much Does a Beach Wedding Catering Cost?